 Here’s a quote from Brian Tracy, “Success is goals.
 All else is commentary”.

 If you’re not familiar with Brian Tracy, he’s a very popular sales coach.
 If you want to learn more about sales too, you could just look him up on Amazon.
-If we’re not setting goals, then that could be one of the reasons why we’re not getting where you want to be with our appliance service business.
+If we’re not setting goals, then that could be one of the reasons why we’re not getting where you want to be with our air conditioning repair business and appliance service business.

-Let’s talk about your appliance repair advertising goals for 2018, what is your monthly or yearly revenue target?
+Let’s talk about your air conditioner repair business and appliance repair advertising goals for 2018, what is your monthly or yearly revenue target?

 We do usually recommend that our clients set a yearly revenue target and then break it down on a monthly basis.
 That way, you can track and see where you’re going each month.
 You don’t want to get to November and then find out that you’re so far off from your goals, because you were not actually tracking them.
 At that point, it’s too late.